Citizen's Guide to Colorado Uninsured / Underinsured Motorist Coverage | VictimsGuide.com

 • Fee-use, delivery, rideshare, and personal-vehicle-sharing exclusions.

-1. Ask the carrier to identify each clause relied on.
+1. Ask the carrier to identify each policy clause relied on.

-2. Ask the carrier to identify the exact status of the claimant under the definition of insured person.
+2. Ask the carrier to identify the claimant’s exact status under the definition of insured person.

 3. Ask whether the claim is being treated as uninsured, underinsured, hit-and-run, denied-coverage, or insolvency-based.